 - the due date of the Trust’s tax return.

-If an amount has not absolutely vested to the interest of the beneficiary by 31 March 2020 (at the latest) then it cannot be treated as beneficiary income for the 2019 tax year and must therefore be declared as trustee income in the Trust’s tax return.
+If an amount has not absolutely vested in the beneficiary during the 2019 income year, or been paid to the beneficiary by 15 July 2020 then it cannot be treated as beneficiary income for the 2019 tax year and must be declared as trustee income in the Trust’s tax return.

 Wilson Family Trust is a trust with three beneficiaries to which it usually distributes some beneficiary income every year.
 The trustees resolved to distribute income to each of the beneficiaries for the year ended 31 March 2019.
 The trustees of the Wilson Family Trust are required to make these distributions to the beneficiaries before 31 March 2020 when they file the 2019 trust tax return (which has an extension of time).